gushphp/ToInlineStyleEmailBundle/README.md

 Contributing
 ===========
 ToInlineStyleEmailBundle is an open source project.
 Contributions are encouraged.
-Feel free to contribute for improving this bundle.
+Feel free to contribute to improve this bundle.

 About the author of the bundle
 ===========